e13mako/windows-pc-stability-evaluation/windows-acpi-dpc-latency-os-defense.md

 ## The Watchdog Gap

 Windows currently provides `DPC_WATCHDOG_VIOLATION` (bugcheck `0x133`) as its primary defense against DPC overruns.
+This is not a corner case — it is a reproducible and observable behavior across multiple systems.

 | Spike Duration | OS Response |
 |---|---|